ebzzry/ebzzry.github.io/en/src/emacs-pairs.md

 ===============

 <div class="center">August 15, 2015</div>
-<div class="center">Updated: March 13, 2017</div>
+<div class="center">Updated: March 31, 2017</div>

+>“The white noise that beats within the white darkness is the rhythm of life; it is that pulse which
+>never truly left the stage.”<br>
+>―Ergo Proxy, Ergo Proxy

 In this article, I’ll exclusively talk about _smartparens_ —a package that you wish you should have used, earlier, presuming you don’t use it yet.
 If you’re new to it, read along; if not, this may be a good refresher.

 _smartparens_ is one of those packages that drastically improves, and changes how one uses Emacs.
-It’s like having cybernetic limbs—it makes you jump higher, and punch harder.
+It’s like having cybernetic limbs—it makes you jump higher and punch harder.

 Take note, though, that the name is a misnomer, as it not only handles parentheses.
 It handles just about anything that pairs, and it performs those functions stellarly.